TommyCheng023/TommyCheng023.github.io/README.md

 ## Navbar
 - My contacts are moved to the navbar with icons displayed only.
 Clicking on the icons will send you to my profiles.
 - WeCom page is inaccessible in mobile template.
+- The map widget is removed in mobile template.

 ## Left Menu